 Updated December 16, 2019: Added Vinland Saga S2 rumor.

 Updated November 25, 2019: Added director’s comments about anime original content.

 Updated November 11, 2019: Added news of Vinland Saga manga’s ending/final arc and EP 18 delay.

 This article provides everything that is known about Vinland Saga Season 2 and all related news.
 As such, this article will be updated over time with news, rumors, and analysis.
 Meanwhile, let’s delve down into what is known for certain.

 Vinland Saga manga ending by 2026 with final story arc?

 The story of the anime is based on the Vinland manga series by writer and illustrator Makoto Yukimura.
 The manga started serialization in 2005 as a weekly shonen manga but eventually switched to a monthly seinen format by the end of the year.
 As of November 22, 2019, 166 chapters have been collected into 23 manga volumes.

 Starting in October 2013, the official English translation of the Vinland Saga manga series began being released in North America by Kodansha USA.
 But the release is being handled very differently from most Japanese-to-English manga releases.
 The English volume numbering is different since every two Japanese volumes are combined as one book.

 That unique release format means the English Vinland Saga release is not too far behind the Japanese version even though the numbers are lower.
-As of June 2018, Japanese Volumes 19 and 20 released as the English Volume 10.
-The Japanese Volumes 21 and 22 are scheduled to release as the English Volume 11 on November 19, 2019.
+As of November 2019, Japanese Volumes 21 and 22 released as the English Volume 11.
+Based on history, the Japanese Volumes 23 and 24 will be released as the English Volume 12.